 Recognizing how long and how strong a trend lasts is necessary too before you try to capitalize on it.
 Competitors won’t release any news about similar fantasy television shows until after the Internet has fully digested the Game of Thrones but wait till the point when the euphoria dies and the craving for something new begins, to present them with a new show to be hooked on.

-“For even the very wise cannot see
+“For even the very wise cannot see all ends.”

 ― J.R.R.
 Tolkien, The Fellowship of the Ring

 Sometimes, despite your best efforts, breaking news and some sudden events can take all the press attention away from you and towards the pressing matter at hand.
 On the day of and the months following 9/11, media blitzes and press conferences and interviews for several writers and other professionals were either cancelled or received next to no exposure.

 “A wizard is never late.
 Nor is he early; he arrives precisely when he means to.”